 This supreme and divine knowledge being derived from the Almighty Creator to Adam, its principles have ever since been, and still are, most sacredly preserved and inviolably concealed.
-For as all things, in process of time, are liable to decay and corruption, the ancient professors, wisely foreseeing the great abuses which their exalted mysteries might sustain, if generally made known, determined to confide the knowledge of them only to select brethren; men whom they had found by long expe.

-rience to be well versed in the general principles of the society, and who were eminent for their piety, learning, and abilities.
+For as all things, in process of time, are liable to decay and corruption, the ancient professors, wisely foreseeing the great abuses which their exalted mysteries might sustain, if generally made known, determined to confide the knowledge of them only to select Brethren; men whom they had found by long experience to be well versed in the general principles of the Society, and who were eminent for their piety, learning, and abilities.

-Hence it is that a man may be sufficiently able to acquit himself in every test that is laid down by our present institution to prove his regular initiation therein, and also to show that he is not unacquainted with its general principles, and yet at the same time he may be totally ignorant and undeserving of the more valuable parts of the ancient society.1 These, like the adyta of the ancient temples, are hid from vulgar eyes.
-It is not every one who is barely initiated into Freemasonry that is entrusted with all the great mysteries thereunto belonging-they are not attainable things, of course, nor by every capacity; for, as Mr. Locke very justly observes, speaking of this society, "Though all have a right

-1 After the revival of Masonry in 1717, the order was deteriorated in public opinion by the practice of some few unworthy brothers, who had been excluded for transgressing the general laws.
-They opened lodges without the requisite authority, and made Masons for a small fee, without any regard to private character.
-Dermott observes, "When these men, by the assistance of Masonry, are admitted into the company of their superiors, they too often act beyond their capacities; and, under pretence of searching for knowledge, fall into gluttony and drunkenness, and thereby neglect their necessary occupations and injure their families, who imagine they have a just cause to pour out all their invectives against the whole body of Freemasons, without considering or knowing that our constitutions and principles are quite opposite to such base proceedings.
-Such men are totally unfit to be admitted Freemasons, as they cannot fulfil any of the duties of a lodge; and if men are not persons of fortune or property, they should be persons of science."-EDITOR, and opportunity, if they be worthy and able to learn, to know all the arts and mysteries belonging to it, yet that is not the case, as some want capacity, and others industry to acquire them."
-Nevertheless, such is the real felicity necessarily resulting from a knowledge and practice of the general principles of this fraternity, as alone has been ever found sufficient to entitle it to a preference of all other human institutions.
-From the earliest ages of antiquity the royal art was ever taught with the greatest circumspection,-not in schools or academies to a promiscuous audience, but it was confined to certain families: the rulers of which instructed their children or disciples, and by this means conveyed their mysterious knowledge to posterity.
+Hence it is, that a man may be sufficiently able to acquit himself in every test that is laid down by our present Institution, to prove his regular initiation therein, and also to show that he is not unacquainted with its general principles, and yet at the same time he may be totally ignorant and undeserving of the more valuable parts of the ancient Society.
+These, like the adyta of of the ancient temples, are hid from vulgar eyes. not every one who is barely initiated into Freemasonry, that is entrusted with all the great mysteries thereunto belonging-they are not attainable things, of course, nor by every capacity; for, as Mr. Locke very justly observes, speaking of this society, "Though all have a right and opportunity, if they be worthy and able to learn, to know all the arts and mysteries belonging to it, yet that is not the case, as some want capacity, and others industry to acquire them."
+Nevertheless, such is the real felicity necessarily resulting from a knowledge and practice of the general principles of this Fraternity, as alone has been ever found sufficient to entitle it to a preference of all other human institutions.
+From the earliest ages of antiquity, the royal art was ever taught with the greatest circumspection,-not in schools or academies to a promiscuous audience, but it was confined to certain families; the rulers of which instructed their children or disciples, and by this means conveyed their mysterious knowledge to posterity.